feagi/feagi/docs/arch-zmq.md

 ## Overview

 This document describes the comprehensive ZeroMQ (ZMQ) architecture in FEAGI, implementing a **multi-stream architecture** where each stream has a specific purpose and protocol.
 This design eliminates protocol confusion, improves performance, and provides clear separation of concerns.
-A key innovation is the **differentiated FQ sampler** that provides optimized data streams for different consumer types.
+A key innovation is the **differentiated FQ sampler** that provides optimized data streams for different consumer types, with **intelligent agent-driven coordination** that automatically manages FQ samplers based on connected agent capabilities.

 ## Architecture Principles